ietf-wg-cellar/matroska-specification/order_guidelines.md

 ## Tags

 Finally the Tags section is the one that is most subject to changes after the file was originally created.
 So for easier editing it should be placed at the very end of the Segment, even after Attachments.
 But on the other hand, it is inconvenient to have to seek in the Segment/stream when a bot is crawling Matroska files for tags (to populate a database), especially for network streams.
 So it's better if the tags are found early in the stream.
-When editing tags in such a files, the original tags are the beginning can be <a href="/technical/specs/index.html#void">voided</a> and the new ones <a href="#tags_end">written right at the end</a>.
+When editing tags in such a files, the original tags are the beginning can be [voided](/technical/specs/index.html#void) and the new ones [written right at the end](#tags_end).
 The file size will only marginally change.

 ## Optimum layout from a muxer